openedx/edx-documentation/en_us/shared/accessibility/best_practices_course_content_dev.rst

 =================================================

-For time-based media, including pre-recorded audio or video content, provide alternative equivalent information, such as captions, audio description or pre- recorded sign language interpretation.
+For time-based media, including pre-recorded audio or video content, provide alternative equivalent information, such as captions, audio description or pre-recorded sign language interpretation.
 For more information, see :ref:`Creating Accessible Media`.

 =================================================